 Construction projects can be a tornado of documents: contracts, plans, invoices, notices, pay apps, waivers, change orders, and more.
 There are documents used in the payment process, at the jobsite, and back in the office too.
 The schedule of values (SOV) is one of those documents that touches everyone from the project manager to the accountant.

 Table of Contents

-What is a Schedule of Values?
+Video: What is a Schedule of Values?

 A schedule of values is used as a management tool in monthly pay app processing, and as a valuable tool in evaluating a project’s progress as a completion percentage related to plan.
 Since cash flow is determined by the SOV, as the timing of payment depends on how the SOV was constructed and allocates the funds, it can be of crucial importance to contractors in making sure the cash-flow keeps moving and their bills get paid.